biojs/biojs/README.md

 ```
 npm install # this downloads all the dependencies of a package
 npm test # optional
-npm run build-browser # this will generate a JS file usuable in every browser (normally in build)
+npm run build-browser # this will generate a JS file usuable in every browser (normally in the build folder)
 ```

 Working examples of the component can be found in the [`snippets`](https://github.com/greenify/biojs-sniper) folder of a package.